lynnlangit/methylAltSplicing/README.md

 	1) A log file that contains the last line of MH algorithm (best model).
 	2) (optional) If the script is run as a batch job, then the log file should contain all steps of the MH.

 #### 5b & 5c.
-ANN.R & GBM.R: Analyses prediction of best ANN and best GBM.
+ANN.R & GBM.R: Analyses prediction of best ANN and best GBM
 - input - data from WriteANNMatrix.R
 - output - various plots